You can locate this information along with other useful tutorials within the addon as well

 Keep the placement of small objects like camp fires, water bottles, camp lights, or similar to a minimum.
 That includes interior of buildings with tables, etc.

-- You can save up a significant amount of performance by disabling simulation on some objects.
-Do this on default physics enabled objects, which will disable the physics simulation, thus saving performance.
+- You can save up a significant amount of performance by making an object simple object Do this on default physics enabled objects, which will disable the physics simulation, thus saving performance.

 Example: already heavy containers, stacks of bricks, coils or small objects you just want to use as decoration, eg: Pillows, tires, etc.

-Fully static objects do not need simulation disabled, also disabling the simulation blocks any damage and animation, so for example: do not use it on buildinds with doors.
+Disabling the simulation blocks any damage and animation, so for example: do not use it on containers with doors.

 - You can place any civilian vehicle.
 Do not go overboard with placing vehicles.
-You can set 'probablity of presence' to lower the chance of each vehicle spawning in, making the appearing vehicles randomized each mission load.
+You can set probability of presence to lower the chance of each vehicle spawning in, making the appearing vehicles randomized each mission load.